Costa Rica's Coastal Secrets

 Food

-All breakfasts, 8 lunches and 7 dinners are included.
+All breakfasts, eight lunches and seven dinners are included.

 Accommodation